 By the time of Boas and Benedict, colonialism was in its second wave.
 Most peoples had been deeply modified by previous engagements, even if only as a spin-off effect from direct colonization.
 Additionally, ideas of others had shifted more toward absence and negation.
 “Colonization became a mission, and the Savage became absence and negation” (Trouillot 2003:22).

 The common explanatory devices for what others were like illustrated this absence and negation.
 The Savage could be explained through crude environmental or geographic determinism, or as a racial determinism, newly buttressed by the idea of each race located in evolutionary hierarchy.
 Boas and Benedict hoped the concept of culture would counter these forms of determinism.

-Ruth Benedict on Race, Environment, and the Concept of Culture
+Ruth Benedict on Race, Environment, & the Concept of Culture

 The primary message of Patterns of Culture is the paramount importance of learned behavior in human existence.
 In contrast to prevalent notions of racial or biological determinism, or of human life as determined by the surrounding physical environment, or of humans confined by their place on an evolutionary hierarchy, Ruth Benedict posits that culture provides the patterning.

 Benedict’s first chapter, “The Science of Custom” is beautifully written and crystal clear: